threedworld-mit/tdw/Documentation/lessons/obi/obi_and_flex.md

 # Obi and Flex

 [Flex](../flex/flex.md) is a particle-based physics engine that is in many ways similar to Obi.
 Flex was added to TDW long before Obi.
-Obi is intended as a replacement to Flex.

-Flex has a few advantages over Obi, namely runtime speed.
-That said, **in nearly all use-cases, we recommend using Obi instead of Flex.**
+Obi is intended as a replacement to Flex. **In nearly all use-cases, we recommend using Obi instead of Flex.**

 There are two reasons to use Flex instead of Obi: